jenkinsci/performance-plugin/docs/Reporting.md

 ## Jenkins GUI Configuration

-If you are using GUI to configure Jenkins jobs, start with adding "Publisth Pefrormance test result report" item into your post-build actions:
+If you are using GUI to configure Jenkins jobs, start with adding "Publish Pefrormance test result report" item into your post-build actions:

 ![](report_step_choice.png)